minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 variables.

 //  add recency -> vote 4,5,6 with all prior contributions, to see whether more recent contributions have higher effect than less recent ones..
 (6mo prior vs. aggregate?)

-// COMPARE RESULTS, ADJ R^2 ETC. WITH THE STRATMANN MODEL
-// mention no-change results -> no contribution coefficient is significant...

 //  final result: relation between contributions and votes can be confirmed, but not the whether contributions are the actual reason for vote changes.. so no causal conclusion to be drawn from these results.